sleepyOwl14/proximax-bc-docs/docs/built-in-features/aggregate-transaction.md

 **Note**

-When sending an **aggregate bonded transaction**, an account must first announce and get confirmed a [hash lock transaction](hashlocktransaction) for this aggregate with at least `10` XEM.
+When sending an **aggregate bonded transaction**, an account must first announce and get confirmed a [hash lock transaction](#hashlocktransaction) for this aggregate with at least `10` XPX.

 </div>